kaushalendrapratapsingh/BBC-TECHFEST/README.md

 This command will give read, write and execute permission to the owner, group and public.

-> chmod 777  joomscan  install-perl-module.sh Kaushal.sh
+> chmod 777  joomscan  install-perl-module.sh techfest.sh

 > chmod 777 ToolBBC/WhatWeb/whatweb